A Guide to Lean Manufacturing for Small Businesses

 Key Principles of Lean Manufacturing

-- Value Stream: Map out all steps in the production process to identify and eliminate waste.
+- Value Stream: Map every step of your process to identify waste and opportunities for improvement.

-- Flow: Ensure that production processes run smoothly without interruptions.
+- Flow: Streamline your production so that work flows smoothly without interruptions.

-- Pull: Produce only what is needed when it is needed, reducing excess inventory.
+- Pull: Produce only what is needed at the right time to minimize excess inventory.

 1. Start with a Lean Assessment